 To protect yourself (if you don't have a K-3, H, or L visa), ask USCIS for advance permission to leave (called "Advance Parole") and come back by filing Form I-131.
 You can either file the Advance Parole application together with your adjustment of status application, or you can file it separately later, along with proof that your adjustment of status application has already been filed.
-Once you've received Advance Parole, your adjustment of status application, including its place in line, will be preserved if you leave the country.
-Your trip shouldn't delay the processing of your application either.
+Once you've received Advance Parole, your adjustment of status application, including its place in line, will be preserved if you leave the United States.
+Your trip shouldn't delay the processing of your application, either.

 On the I-131, you should ask for a multiple-entry Advance Parole document, so that you can take as many trips outside the country as might become necessary while you're waiting for your green card to be approved.

 Although other applicants might have to justify their need for Advance Parole, USCIS will consider the fact that you have applied for adjustment of status as a sufficient reason for granting you Advance Parole.
-You will not need to provide any documentation showing that you qualify for Advance Parole when filing the I-131.
+You will not need to provide any documentation showing that you have encountered an emergency or otherwise qualify for Advance Parole when filing the I-131.

 So if you have any doubts about your admissibility back into the U.S., don't leave without first consulting with an immigration lawyer, particularly if you have been arrested since the last time you entered the U.S., or if you have spent any time in the U.S. in unlawful immigration status.